-Professor Hurwitz previously was the inaugural Research Fellow at the University of Pennsylvania Law School’s Center for Technology, Innovation and Competition (CTIC), prior to which he was a Visiting Assistant Professor at George Mason University Law School.
-From 2007–2010 he was a Trial Attorney with the United States Department of Justice Antitrust Division in the Telecommunications and Media Enforcement Section.
+He was previously a full professor and founding director of the Governance & Technology Center at the University of Nebraska.
+Prior to that he was the inaugural research fellow at the University of Pennsylvania Law School’s Center for Technology, Innovation, and Competition (CTIC) and a visiting assistant professor at George Mason University Law School.
+From 2007–2010 he was a trial attorney with the U.S. Justice Department (DOJ) Antitrust Division in the Telecommunications and Media Enforcement Section.

-Professor Hurwitz has a background in technology having worked at Los Alamos National Lab and interned at the Naval Research Lab prior to law school.
-During this time his work was recognized by organizations such as the Federal Laboratory Consortium, R&D Magazine, Los Alamos National Lab, IEEE & ACM, and the Corporation for Education Network Initiatives in California.
-In addition, he held an Internet2 Land Speed World Record with the Guinness Book of World Records.
+Hurwitz has a background in technology.
+Prior to law school, he held undergraduate and graduate research positions at Los Alamos National Lab and interned at the Naval Research Lab.
+During this time, his work was recognized by organizations such as the Federal Laboratory Consortium, R&D Magazine, Los Alamos National Lab, IEEE & ACM, and the Corporation for Education Network Initiatives in California.
+Most importantly, while at Los Alamos, he was part of a team that held the Internet2 Land Speed World Record with the Guinness Book of World Records.

-Professor Hurwitz received his JD from the University of Chicago Law School, where he was an articles editor on the Chicago Journal of International Law and received Olin and MVP2 law and economics scholarships.
-He also holds an MA in Economics from George Mason University.
-He received his BA from St. John’s College.
+Hurwitz received his JD from the University of Chicago Law School, where he received Olin and MVP2 law and economics scholarships, as well as a master’s in economics from George Mason University.
+He received his bachelor’s from St. John’s College.

 Big Tech, Antitrust, and Section 230